Plan the First Day’s Session

 - Describe campus resources and direct students to the list of resources on your syllabus.
 Some GSIs announce the first day of section that they periodically refer students to the Student Learning Center (SLC) to get additional help with writing, reading, problem solving, study strategies, etc.

-Consider developing with the students a set of guidelines for class discussion.
+Consider developing with the students a set of community agreements for class discussion.
 (You might take this up the second week when the roster has more or less stabilized.)
-We recommend a class activity to establish discussion guidelines because it
+We recommend a class activity to establish community agreements because it

 - includes students in the process of establishing guidelines for discussion,